rbtylee/tutorial-jsonc/tutorial/parsing4.md

 # Parsing a Json object - part 5: Iteration thru a JSON obj

-Looking at the parsing code discussed so far, you might wonder if there is an easier way to parse the file rather checking every attribute one at a time.
-Since we have been printing out the values for every attribute in the JSON file or string, shouldn't it be possible to simply iterate over the objects name/value pairs.
+Looking at the parsing code discussed so far, you might wonder if there is an easier way to parse the file rather than checking every attribute one at a time.
+Since we have been printing out the values for every attribute in the JSON file or string, shouldn't it be possible to simply iterate over the objects name/value pairs?
 Similar to a for loop only for json\_objects.

 The answer is, naturally, yes.